kokkonisg/I2S_transceiver/README.md

 as afisoume gia mclk mono ta 32 giati etsi ki alliws ta alla einai poly mikra

  FIFOs: currently pointer change with if (frame size) ...
-Is there a better way for ex. custom pointer width depending on frame_size? fia FIFOs na kanw gray counters kai na diavasw to paper
+Is there a better way for ex. custom pointer width depending on frame_size? gia FIFOs na kanw gray counters kai na diavasw to paper

  synch: keeping full and empty signals high for 2 clocks more than the  actual.
 Doing that with 3 ors on delaying ffs.
-Is that ok? hazards? overdwesign des to paper kai gray counters pou den ekana lmao
+Is that ok? hazards? overdesign des to paper kai gray counters pou den ekana lmao